viktorKorolyuk/qb64/README.md

 ```

 Explanation:
-The code finds any executables in the directory and removes any return characters.
+The code finds all executables in the directory (under the appropriate name) and removes any return characters.
 It seems the issue is no longer present in the current builds.

 \[[source](http://www.qb64.net/forum/index.php?topic=13359.msg115525#msg115525)\]